What Causes Snoring in Children?

 As a parent, you can redefine or influence your child’s lifestyle.
 Changes like losing weight can help with snoring, but for snoring caused by something like a jaw joint disorder or sleep apnea, a different approach is required.
 In the case of snoring caused by sleep apnea, CPAP therapy can help, but many children find it uncomfortable, inconvenient, and loud.
 There is an alternative to CPAP therapy, though, and it’s oral appliance therapy.
 It can address snoring caused by a jaw joint (TMJ) disorder too.
 For many patients, 3 months of oral appliance therapy relieves symptoms by 90%!

-Oral appliance therapy is approved by the American Academy of Sleep Medicine and provided by us at Koala® Center for Sleep & TMJ Disorders.
+Oral appliance therapy is approved by the American Academy of Sleep Medicine and provided by us at Koala® Center For Sleep & TMJ Disorders.
 The treatment could easily be the one that works for your child.
 We’d love to tell you more about it, so to learn more, give our clinic a call at (855) 977-0400.
-You can come see us with your child for a simple consultation, and to accommodate you, we have many locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+You can come see us with your child for a simple consultation, and to accommodate you, we have many locations in Illinois, Indiana, Missouri, Texas and Wisconsin.
 Check our Locations page for the clinic nearest you.

 Reach out to us today if your child needs help with snoring and the issues that cause it.
 Our sleep professionals can provide a sleep study, oral appliance therapy, and other services to make sure your child gets the care he or she needs.